alexnwalters/beer-diary-api/README.md

 # Beer Diary API

 An Express Server use to run the Beer Diary app.
+Used to authenticate users, and services the CRUD operations.

 Live Demo: [Beer Diary](https://beer-diary-app.now.sh/)

 ## Setup

 Download and start the client-side application found at [beer-dairy-app](https://github.com/alexnwalters/beer-diary-app).

+## Skills

+* Node.js / Express
+* PostgreSQL
+* Knex
+* JWT / Bcrypt

 ## Scripts